Alathiel/YoutubeToMP3_downloader/README.md

 # YoutubeToMP3_downloader

-    This script make possible to download Youtube videos as audio format in an easy way
+    This script makes possible to download Youtube videos as audio format in an easy way

 ![](Readme_Gif.gif)